-TIME AND DATE 9:00 a. m.
-Central time, on Monday, May 16, 2016 PLACE ain office of Madison County Bank, est Third Street, Madison, Nebraska 68748 ITEMS OF BUSINESS 1.
-The election of two directors of Madison County Financial, Inc. to serve for a term of three years; 2.
-The ratification of the appointment of BKD, LLP as Madison County Financial, Inc.'s independent auditor for the year ending December 31, 2016; and 3.
-Such other matters as may properly come before the Annual Meeting, or any adjournments thereof.
+TIME AND DATE 9:00 a.r n.
+Central time, on Monday, May 15, 2017 PLACE in office of Madison County Bank, est Third Street, Madison, Nebraska 68748 ITEMS OF BUSINESS The election of three directors of Madison County Financial, Inc. to serve for a term of three years; The ratification of the appointment of BKD, LLP as Madison County Financial, Inc.'s independent auditor for the year ending December 31, 2017; and Such other matters as may properly come before the Annual Meeting, or any adjournments thereof.
 The Board of Directors is not aware of any other business to come before the Annual Meeting.
-RECORD DATE er to vote, you must have been a stockholder close of business on March 31, 2016.
-PROXY VOTING Meeting be represented to the complete solicited in the complete solic by Card and a Proxy Statement for the Annual ag are included.
-It is important that your shares resented and voted at the meeting.
-Please are and sign the enclosed proxy card, which is ad by the Board of Directors, and mail it promptly enclosed envelope.
-The proxy will not be used if the meeting and vote in person.
-EDER OF THE BOARD OF DIRECTORS
+RECORD DATE er to vote, you must have been a stockholder close of business on March 31, 2017.
+PROXY VOTING Meeting be repre- and sign the Boa enclose y Card and a Proxy Statement for the Annual g are included.
+It is important that your shares esented and voted at the meeting.
+Please complete n the enclosed proxy card, which is solicited by ard of Directors, and mail it promptly in the d envelope.
+The proxy will not be used if you he meeting and vote in person.

+BY ORDER OF THE BOARD OF DIRECTORS